-The University of Colorado School of Dental Medicine offers a post-baccalaureate (post-bac) program designed to better prepare students to be accepted into dental school and achieve their dream of becoming a dentist.
-This one-year program concentrates on the sciences to help students improve and strengthen their academic credentials, fulfill prerequisite courses, and ease the academic stress of the first year of the dental curriculum.
+The University of Colorado School of Dental Medicine in collaboration with the University of Colorado Denver offers a post-baccalaureate (post-bac) program designed to better prepare students from underserved populations and/or disadvantaged backgrounds to gain admission into dental school and achieve their dream of becoming a dentist.
+This one-year intensive program concentrates on the sciences, the significance of manual dexterity, and meaningful activities within the Denver-Metro community, to help students improve and strengthen their academic credentials, fulfill prerequisite courses, and ease the academic stress of the first year of the dental curriculum.

 The post-bac program at the University of Colorado School of Dental Medicine is a rigorous program offering not only academic enrichment and support, but also increases the number of underrepresented individuals in the classes, as well as support the transition of students from undergraduate to professional school.
 Students from underrepresented groups, economically or educationally disadvantaged students including, but not limited to first-generation college attendee, low income/financial need, rural or ethnic minority such as Black or African American, Hispanic, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander are encouraged to apply.

-To be eligible for the University of Colorado School of Dental Medicine post-bac program, students must meet one or more of the following criteria:
+Students eligible for post-bac must meet one or more of the following criteria:

 - From ethnic groups who are currently under-represented in the medical community: